All Episodes

 It's on CNBC Power Lunch.

-John Harwood, chief correspondent, he's been in the New York Times of Wall Street Journal, now he's at CNBC, and he may still be at the New York Times for all I know, did a quick little interview of Governor Christie at the CNBC delivering Alpha Conference.
+John Harwood, chief correspondent, he's been the New York Times, the Wall Street Journal, now he's at CNBC, and he may still be at the New York Times for all I know, did a quick little interview with Governor Christie at the CNBC Delivering Alpha conference.

 And Harwood says, Governor, do you think we need less government?